codeonlyjs/website/content/guide/templateText.md

 To declare a text node in a template, use a plain JavaScript string.

-Plain text nodes are automatically escaped and can safely be passed untrusted text data.
+Text nodes don't need to be encoded and can safely be passed untrusted text data.

 ```js